improbllamazar/harry-potter-gen-z/book_1/chapter_2.md

 Harry felt, afterward, that he should have known it was all too bussin to last.

 After lunch they went to the reptile house.
 It was nippy and dark in there, with lit windows all along the walls.
 Behind the glass, all sorts of lizards and sneks were crawling and slithering over bits of wood and stone.
-Dudley and Piers wanted to peep huge, poisonous, cobras and yolked, man-crushing pythons.
+Dudley and Piers wanted to peep huge, poisonous, caution ramen and yolked, man-crushing murder spugerder.
 Dudley quickly finded the largest danger noodle in the crib.
 It was clearly a bad bitch and could''ve wrapped its bod twice around Uncle Vernon's car and hosed it--but rn it didn't look like it was feeling it.
 In fact, it was catchin' some z's.

 Dudley standed with his nose pressed against the glass, deekin' at the glistening brown coils.